logicalclocks/hops-docs/docs/user_guide/hopsworks/hopsML.rst

 This section will give an overview of running Machine Learning experiments on Hops.

 In HopsML we offer a rich experiment_ API for data scientists to run their Machine Learning code, whether it be TensorFlow, Keras PyTorch or another framework with a Python API.
-To mention some of features it provides versioning of notebooks and managing TensorBoard.
+To mention some of features it provides versioning of notebooks and other resources, AutoML algorithms that will find the best hyperparameters for your model and managing TensorBoard.

+In the Experiments service data scienstist can visualize multiple experiments as they are training in the same TensorBoard.
+Or look

 .. _tensorboard.png: ../../_images/tensorboard.png
 .. figure:: ../../imgs/tensorboard.png